sevvaloz/LinkedList/README.md

-I did a form application that you can create dynamic linked list with C#
+I did a form application with C# that you can create dynamic linked list.